-The MV-22 is a highly capable aircraft compared with the CH-46: on its flight speed, payload and flight range.
+The MV-22 is a highly capable aircraft compared with the CH-46; on its flight speed, payload and flight range.
 Its deployment to Okinawa strengthens the deterrence of the overall USFJ and greatly contributes to the peace and stability of the region.

-(2) Deployment of CV-22 Osprey by the U.S. Air Force to Yokota Air Base specified for U.S. Air Force, would be deployed to Yokota Air Base (which encompasses Fussa City, Tachikawa City, Akishima City, Musashi Murayama City, Hamura City and Mizuho Town of Tokyo Prefecture).
-A total of 10 CV-22 Ospreys are scheduled to be deployed in stages by around 2024, with the first five CV-22s deployed to Yokota Air Base on October 1, 2018.
+(2) Deployment of CV-22 Osprey by the U.S. Air Force to Yokota Air Base

+In May 2015, the United States announced that CV-22, specified for U.S. Air Force, would be deployed to Yokota Air Base (which encompasses Fussa City, Tachikawa City, Akishima City, Musashi Murayama City, Hamura City and Mizuho Town of Tokyo Prefecture).
+A total of 10 CV-22 Ospreys are scheduled to be deployed in stages by around 2024, with the first five CV-22s deployed to Yokota Air Base in October 2018.